German (2022 - 2024)

 Exchange programs: NYU students can participate in exchanges with universities in Berlin (Freie or Humboldt University), Bonn, or Vienna.
 NYU financial aid can be applied to the costs of living and studying at any of these exchange institutions, and NYU academic credit is awarded directly for courses taken.
 Students may study away for one semester or a full year, usually in the junior year, with the approval of the major department(s).
 The minimum requirement for any of the exchange programs is successful completion of 64 points of undergraduate course work and a 3.0 GPA.
 Both programs in Berlin require proficiency in German; the programs in Bonn and Vienna offer some courses in English.

-Arts and Science Summer in Berlin: The department offers a six-week summer program in Berlin.
-The program consists of language courses and culture courses (in English), which may be applied to the major or minor.
+NYU Summer in Berlin: The program consists of language courses and culture courses (in English), which may be applied to the major or minor.